Technical SEO: The ABCs of 404 errors

 If you discontinue selling a specific product or offering a service and really want to signal that the page and its related content is removed, replace that 404 error with a 410 server response code of ‘Gone’ to speed up the process for crawlers to stop attempting to access that page.

 Of course the first step to fixing a problem is identifying that you have a problem.
 Luckily, there are many different tools that can help you identify broken links without having to manually check and click every link on your site.
 Here are three tools you can use to identify 404s quickly so you can get them fixed ASAP.

+Google’s Search Console provides a list of 404 pages that it finds as it crawls your site.
 It’s recommended that once you fix a 404 error you click “Mark As Fixed,” to indicate the issue has been resolved.
 You can also Fetch the page as Googlebot to confirm that your corrective action was applied properly.

 Getting the job done

 Hunting down 404 errors can be a tedious job, but it’s one of those steps that should be part of any good site audit.
 So buckle down and fix those pesky 404 errors!
 Know of some better tools or extra steps for fixes?
 Let me know in the comments!